 Disclaimer: Every hospital, department, and manager operates differently—be sure to check with yours to get the most accurate information.
 This blog post is meant to be a starting point, not a definitive guide.

-When the winter storm hit Houston, I was called into the hospital to stay overnight due to TeamA/B being activated.
+When the winter storm hit Houston, I was called into the hospital to stay overnight because Team A/B was activated.
 It’s one thing to prepare for a 12-hour shift, but knowing I might be there from Monday night through Thursday afternoon was a completely different challenge.
-I had no idea what to expect but knew I needed to pack smart since I didn’t know when the code would be lifted.
-I’ve never had to work during a code.
+I had no idea what to expect, but I knew I needed to pack smart since I didn’t know when the code would be lifted.
+I had never worked during a code before.

 Every hospital system is different, so it’s crucial to reach out to your manager directly to ask: